 Innovation Partnerships Create Local Control

-An Innovation Partnership on the other hand is a tool to increase and regain local control, at a campus level.
+An Innovation Partnership, on the other hand, is a tool to increase and regain local control at the campus level.

-So in a situation where a school district has been taken over by the State, like in Fort Worth, and parents are no longer able to drive innovation and results locally because of the different relationships with appointed versus elected managers.
-Then, an Innovation Partnership is one of the best and only tools that partners have to drive results and superior outcomes in their schools.
+In a situation where a school district has been taken over by the State, like in Fort Worth, parents may feel they can no longer drive innovation because they are dealing with state-appointed managers rather than elected trustees.
+In this scenario, an Innovation Partnership is one of the best tools parents have to drive results and superior outcomes in their specific schools.

 1 85th Legislature.
 (2017, June 15).
 LegiScan.
 Retrieved April 23, 2026, from https://legiscan.com/TX/bill/SB1882/2017